Reconstructing past climates from trees: a sociological study of dendroclimatology in Scotland

 - ERASMUS studentship, Univerzita Karlove v Praze (University of Charles), Prague, Czech Republic, September 2007- February 2008.

 Ramírez-Ollé, Meritxell (submitted).
-"Striving for granted authority: a boundary-work analysis of ‘climategate’".
+"Rethorical strategies for scientific authority: a boundary-work analysis of ‘climategate’".

 - 2011.
 MSc by Research with distinction in Science and Technology Studies, University of Edinburgh, Scotland.